 The Harney Peak Lookout Tower as viewed from the west in September 2016. - Jerry Penry photo.

-On September 15-16, 2016, Jerry Penry, Kurt Luebke, and Paul Horsted endeavored to determine the elevation of this peak.
-They were assisted by Daryl Stisser, Jenny Stukel Penry, Camille Riner and Anna Marie Riner.
+On September 15-16, 2016, Jerry Penry, Kurt Luebke, and Paul Horsted endeavored to determine the first accurate and true elevation of this peak.
+They were assisted by Daryl Stisser, Jenny Stukel, Camille Riner and Anna Marie Riner.
 This precise survey was done to mostly satisfy curiosity, but at the same time resolve misinformation that exists as to where the elevation is actually measured to on the peak.
 Furthermore, the existence of a separate peak 100 yards south of the Lookout Tower has also been claimed as being the true highest point, so that issue also needed to be resolved.
 To distinguish this peak from the peak where the Lookout Tower resides, we have unofficially named it "McGillicuddy Peak" and will appear with that name on these pages.

 Our survey concluded that the highest natural rock today on Harney Peak, when rounded to the nearest foot is 7231' on the North American Vertical Datum of 1988 (NAVD88).
 A projected shift to take place in 2022 will place this same point at 7229' on the National Spatial Reference System (NSRS) which will be the latest vertical datum.